 - He briefly touches on refrigerating or freezing the broths, although he doesn't spend a long time on that.

 So, for Building Flavorful Soups with Peter Berley, I think I'd give this class one thumbs-up, one thumb in the middle.
 Again, not my most favoritist of the cooking classes I've taken on Craftsy, but I definitely learned quite a bit and have some good ideas for moving forward.
 My second thumb would be fully up if there'd been a chart as I'd suggested above, or if Peter Berley had filled some of the dead air with more information about flavor profiles and other ingredients that play well together in soups with certain bases, that kind of thing.

 *For instructions on poaching eggs, I did a quick refresh-my-memory check and used Alton Brown's method.
 Peter Berley doesn't cover that in the class.

-(Transparency statement: Clicking on links in this blog helps support this blog and podcast.
+(Transparency: Clicking on Craftsy links in this post helps support this podcast and blog.
 Thanks!)